A part-time checkout operator who took on the Government over unfair entitlements and won.

 While medical advances mean people with Down syndrome can live longer lives, the average lifespan is around 60 years.

-Fairhall, 40, took his case to Government - and won.
+Fairhall, 40, took his case to Government -

 Law changes which allow people with life-shortening congenital conditions to withdraw their Kiwisaver early are expected to benefit 1000 people.